Easy Kefir Instructions

 • 1 packet of Easy Kefir starter culture

-• 4 cups (1 quart) pasteurized dairy milk.
-Most milks are acceptable, including whole milk, fat-reduced, non-fat, and homogenized.
+• 4 cups (1 quart) dairy milk.
+Most milks bought at the fridge section in the grocery store are acceptable, including whole milk, fat-reduced, non-fat, A2, pasteurized, and homogenized.
 Avoid ultra-pasteurized.
 Avoid raw milk.
 Goat milk will yield a thin result.
+(If using cream or half and half: In a quart jar, whisk 2 cups + starter + 1 tbsp. of Prebio Plus.
+Add 2 more cups and mix with a spoon.
+Secure the lid.
+Proceed to instruction #3 below)

 • Quart jar with lid